AceAbhi147/ContactlessElevatorSystem/README.md

 Used tensorflow & Google's mediapipe to create a hand gesture recongnition model.
 A demo for which is attached below. https://github.com/AceAbhi147/ContactlessElevatorSystem/assets/22478260/03f5940d-fc25-48dd-ba07-79bc3c6af08e

+Converted the Tensorflow model to ONNX model, which is added in **resources** folder.
+Wasn't able to add to NX AI Cloud as at first glance it looked like, only RGB based models are supported.

+Since NX didn't support this, I have integrated my own solution for **Contactless Elevator** and hope in future, the model can be added to NX AI Cloud.

 ## Nx-Postprocessor
 This system uses Nx postprocessor that creates a csv file that will be used for analytical purposes like checking the most frequently visited floor or the source floor from where the passenger boards.